The New York Rangers have a bad habit of picking up players at the end of their prime. They can not do that again with Evgeni Malkin.

 Thankfully, in his first stint with the Rangers, Messier put up 518 points (183 goals, 335 assists) in 421 games.
 Oh, and don’t forget captaining the Blueshirts to the Stanley Cup in 1994, the first time in 54 years.
 That was kind of a big deal.

-The Rangers traded the future Hall of Famer to the Vancouver Canucks in 1997 only to trade back for him in 2000.
+After a contract dispute, Messier left the Rangers for the Vancouver Canucks in 1997.
 At that point, Messier was 39-years-old.
 He put up 173 points (67 goals, 106 assists) in 277 games to close out his career in New York.
 Maybe it was the second time the Rangers got Messier that this old habit got the best of them.
 However, Moose has done more for this organization than almost any other player in its history.
 So I’m going to let it slide.
 However, just because it worked here doesn’t mean the Rangers should keep doing it.

 After winning two Cups with the Bruins, 32-year-old Ken Hodge was traded to New York in 1976.
 Hodge averaged over a point a game as a Bruin with 674 in 652 games.
 However, he finished his career with the Blueshirts after he posted just 68 points (23 goals, 45 assists) in 96 games.